junbon-deriv/japan/kyoto/kyoto.md

 - Lunch at Tanikoshi (soba).
 Opens until 3 PM.
 Closes on Monday.
 About 10 minutes walk from Gion Elite Terrace.

 - **2 PM - 7:00 PM**: Explore Gion area (convenient from your hotel) in the following order:
+  1. After lunch, go to **Otafuku Coffee**
+  2. Then, go to **Umezono Kawaramachi** (mitarashi dango, warabi mochi, macha parfait and cream anmitsu)
+  3. **Seien** for nerikiki.
-  1. After lunch, walk to Pontocho park and stroll along Kamo river.
+  4. Walk to Pontocho park and stroll along Kamo river.
-  2. Shirakawa Canal & Shirakawa Dori
+  5. Shirakawa Canal & Shirakawa Dori
-  3. Tatsumi Bridge
+  6. Tatsumi Bridge
-  4. Gion Shinbashi
+  7. Gion Shinbashi
-  5. Take a break at **Gion Komori** sweets cafe.
+  8. Take a break at **Gion Komori** sweets cafe.
 Opens until 6:30 PM.
 Closes on Sunday & Monday.
-  6. Hanamikoji Street (prime time for geisha spotting from 5:30 PM)
+  9. Hanamikoji Street (prime time for geisha spotting from 5:30 PM)
-  7. Yasaka-no-To Pagoda (Hokanji Temple) - illuminated in the evening
+  10. Yasaka-no-To Pagoda (Hokanji Temple) - illuminated in the evening

-### After Gion (Kinkaku-ji) - Optional
-- **1:30 PM**: Take bus #205 from Kyoto Station to Kinkaku-ji (40 mins)
-- **2:15 PM - 3:30 PM**: Visit Kinkaku-ji Temple (Golden Pavilion)
-- **3:45 PM**: Take bus #205 to Gion Elite Terrace for check in.

 ### Dinner Options (Based on Opening Hours)
 - **7:00 PM - 9:00 PM**: Choose one of these recommended dinner spots:
   - **Tosuiro** (tofu kaiseki) - reservation recommended (online reservation available)
   - **Gion Yata** - reservation by hotel staff (no online).
-  - **Shiraume Ryokan** - reservation by hotel staff (no online)

 ### Evening
 - **Suggested Drinks**: Music Bar Universe at Gion.
 Retro japanese bar.